 When, at the end of the balancing period, the Transmission System Operator calculates for a market participant causing imbalances the daily imbalance charge, the imbalances shall be eliminated.

-At the end of the reporting period, within 10 calendar days, a report for each market participant involved in balancing the transmission system shall be formulated on the balancing account where information about the imbalance amounts recorded during specific periods of balancing, adjustments made, calculation of payments for the daily imbalance charge shall be provided.
+At the end of the reporting period, within 10 calendar days, a report for each market participant shall be formulated on the balancing account where information about the imbalance amounts recorded during specific periods of balancing, adjustments made, calculation of payments for the daily imbalance charge shall be provided.

-At the end of the reporting period or duration of the contract concluded with the market participant involved in balancing the transmission system, if it is less than the reporting period, in the event the imbalance of the market participant has been recorded at least one balancing period in the course of the reporting period, within 10 calendar days:
+At the end of the reporting period or duration of the contract concluded with the market participant, if it is less than the reporting period, in the event the imbalance of the market participant has been recorded at least one balancing period in the course of the reporting period, within 10 calendar days:

 the Transmission System Operator shall calculate the daily imbalance charge for market participant causing the shortage of gas in the transmission system, and provide a VAT invoice according to which a market participant must account for balancing gas acquired during the reporting period;